-Below is a list of base period definitions developed to assist staff with the implementation of conservation measures during the drought event:
+Below is a list of base period definitions developed to assist staff with the implementation of conservation measures during the drought event.

-- 1) The base period for single-family residential customers is defined as the District-wide average consumption per household calculated using 2013 consumption data for all single-family residential customers, divided by the total number of residential customers. - 2) The base period for multi-family residential customers is defined as the District-wide average consumption per dwelling unit calculated using 2013 consumption data for all multi-family residential customers, divided by the total number of dwelling units. - 3) The base period for commercial, industrial, and institutional customers, with meters serving both building and landscape, is defined as the individual customer's 2013 consumption data. - 4) The base period for landscape irrigation only customers is defined as the individual customer's 2013 consumption data. - 5) The base period for agricultural customers is defined by the District's Irrigation Management Services (IMS) program calculated using the onsite crop moisture measurements applied in the crop model, and the resulting irrigation recommendation for the specific site. - 6) The base period for the remaining agricultural customers is defined as the individual customer's 2013 consumption data.
+- 1) The base period for single-family residential customers is defined as the District-wide average consumption per household calculated using a three-year average of the consumption data for all single-family residential customers, divided by the total number of residential customers. - 2) The base period for multi-family residential customers is defined as the District-wide average consumption per dwelling unit calculated using a three-year average of the consumption data for all multi-family residential customers, divided by the total number of dwelling units. - 3) The base period for commercial, industrial, and institutional customers, with meters serving both building and landscape, is defined as the three-year average of the individual customer's consumption data. - 4) The base period for landscape irrigation only customers is defined as the three-year average of the individual customer's consumption data. - 5) The base period for agricultural customers is defined by the District's Irrigation Management Services (IMS) program calculated using the onsite crop moisture measurements applied in the crop model, and the resulting irrigation recommendation for the specific site. - 6) The base period for the remaining small farm and agricultural customers is defined as the five-year average of the individual customer's consumption data.